jm4rtinez/neotype_extensions/README.md

-# Neotype Instances
+# Neotype Extensions

 Default implementations for [Neotype] equivalence relations, total orders, and semigroups for built-in JavaScript objects

 ## Features

-Neotype Instances provides default implementations for the Neotype `Eq`, `Ord`, and `Semigroup` interfaces for built-in JavaScript objects and their corresponding TypeScript definitions, including:
+Neotype Extensions provides default implementations for the Neotype `Eq`, `Ord`, and `Semigroup` interfaces for built-in JavaScript objects and their corresponding TypeScript definitions, including: